NVIDIA/spark-rapids/docs/get-started/getting-started-gcp.md

     export ZONE=[Your Preferred GCP Zone]
     export GCS_BUCKET=[Your GCS Bucket]
     export CLUSTER_NAME=[Your Cluster Name]
+    # Number of GPUs to attach to each worker node in the cluster
     export NUM_GPUS=1
+    # Number of Spark worker nodes in the cluster
     export NUM_WORKERS=4

 gcloud dataproc clusters create $CLUSTER_NAME  \